astrolytics-io/nucleus-python/README.md

 Add the following code to import Nucleus and init the analytics.

-Don't use the `import ... from` syntax as you won't be able to access inside module variables.
+Don't use the `import ... from` syntax as you won't be able to access inside module variables and set the right variables.

 ```python